Large, boutique-style hostels are emerging as a tour de force in Europe's major cities.

-It also features a small bar which serves up alcoholic drinks and simple sandwiches, a foosball table, and a pool table.
+It also features a small bar serving alcoholic drinks and simple sandwiches, a foosball table, and a pool table.

-Unlike the Wombat's hostels, it was clear by Safestay's small bar that they were not trying to re-create a discoteque in the basement, but rather offer a way for guests to casually order drinks and beers.
+Unlike the Wombat's hostels, it was clear by Safestay's small bar that they were not trying to re-create a discotheque in the basement but instead offer a way for guests to order drinks and beers casually.

 The décor is modern, comfortable, and colorful, like a scene out of Charlie and The Chocolate Factory.

 Several large, flat-screen TVs play music or news throughout the day.

 There's also a big outdoor patio, perfect for smokers and enjoying a few beers in the warmer months.

 The Wi-Fi Internet access is the one area where I think the hostel could stand to improve.